Hamaatsa Encounters with Larry Littlebird

-Learning to Listen© is a provocative spoken word experience that Littlebird presents as a keynote speaker and custom tailors for group retreats, seminars, conferences and story camps.
+Learning to Listen© is a provocative spoken word experience that Littlebird presents as a keynote speaker and at seminars and conferences.

 LARRY LITTLEBIRD, founding director HAMAATSA, is a Pueblo Indian from Laguna/Santo Domingo Pueblos in New Mexico.
 Larry Littlebird celebrates an indigenous holistic way of life.
 Over the past 40 years, Larry has worked extensively as a life coach, corporate trainer, education specialist, national speaker and performing artist.
 Larry’s coaching and mentoring style draws upon his multi-faceted background as a Native filmmaker, artist, master storyteller, wilderness facilitator, and his personal experience as a hunter-gatherer-farmer, informed by his rich oral tradition and Pueblo Indian culture.